 Monsoon (May to October) brings rough afternoon seas.
 Morning sailings (09:30, 11:30) cancel less than 5 percent.
 The 17:00 last departure cancels 15 to 25 percent in August and September.
 For travelers connecting to a same-day resort check-in, target the 11:30 or 14:30 departure year round.

-The resort-pickup math: if you are staying at Six Senses Yao Noi or a similar property with included transfer, book the resort transfer regardless of public schedule.
+The resort-pickup math.
+If you are staying at Six Senses Yao Noi or a similar property with included transfer, book the resort transfer regardless of public schedule.
 The included transfer covers the Bang Rong logistics tax.
 For budget stays, check current speedboat schedules and fares for the public Bang Rong service.
+Adding more islands from the same coast?
+See the ferry between Phuket and Koh Phi Phi and the ferry between Phuket and Krabi.

 Frequently asked questions about Phuket to Koh Yao Noi